Topology-based Representative Datasets to Reduce Neural Network Training Resources: Background

 In this paper, the representativeness of a dataset will be measured using methods from the recent developed area called Computational Topology whose main tool is {\it persistent homology}.
 A detailed presentation of this field can be found in \cite{Edelsbrunner10}.

-Homology provides mathematical formalism to study how a space is connected, being the $m$-dimensional homology group the mathematical representation for the $m$-dimensional holes in the space.
-This way, 0-dimensional homology group counts the connected components of the space, 1-dimensional homology group its tunnels and 2-dimensional homology group its cavities.
+Homology provides mathematical formalism to study how a space is connected, being the $q$-dimensional homology group the mathematical representation for the $q$-dimensional ``holes'' in a given space.
+This way, the 0-dimensional homology group counts the connected components of the space, the 1-dimensional homology group its tunnels and the 2-dimensional homology group its cavities.
 For higher dimensions, the intuition of holes is lost.

-Persistent homology is usually computed when exact homology can not be determined.
-An example of this casuistic can appear when a point cloud samples a surface.
-Persistent homology is based on the concept of {\it filtration}, which is an increasing sequence of simplicial complexes which change along time.
-The building blocks of a simplicial complex are $m$-simplices.
+Persistent homology is usually computed when the homology groups can not be determined.
+An example of the latter appear when a surface is sampled by a point cloud.
+Persistent homology is based on the concept of {\it filtration}, which is an increasing sequence of {\it simplicial complexes} which ``change'' along time.
+The building blocks of a simplicial complex are $q$-simplices.

-\begin{definition} The $m$-simplex generated by $m+1$ affinely independent points $v^0,\dots, v^m\in \mathbb{R}^n$ (being $m\leq n$), denoted by $\mu = \left< v^0,\dots,v^m\right>$, is defined by:
+\begin{definition} The $q$-simplex generated by $q+1$ affinely independent points $v^0,\dots, v^q\in \mathbb{R}^n$ (being $q\leq n$), denoted by $\mu = \left< v^0,\dots,v^q\right>$, is defined by:

-A face $\tau$ of $\mu$ is a simplex generated by any subset of $\{v^0,\dots,v^m\}$.
+A face $\tau$ of $\mu$ is a simplex generated by any subset of $\{v^0,\dots,v^q\}$.
 In such case we denote $\tau \le \mu$. \end{definition}

-From the idea of $m$-simplex and face, the concepts of simplicial complex, subcomplex and filtration arise in a natural way.
+From the notions of $q$-simplex and face, the concepts of simplicial complex, subcomplex and filtration arise in a natural way.

 \begin{definition} A simplicial complex $K$ is a finite set of simplices, satisfying the following properties: \begin{enumerate} \item If $\mu, \tilde{\mu} \in K$ and $\mu \cap \tilde{\mu} \neq \emptyset$, then $\mu \cap \tilde{\mu} \in K$. \item If $\mu \in K$ and $\tau \le \mu$, then $\tau \in K$. \end{enumerate}